WomensBrickInitiative/research_2025/documentation.md

 ### [categories.csv](https://github.com/rporta23/WBI/blob/main/data/categories.csv)

-an intermediary dataset used in the process of creating
+Intermediary dataset used in the process of creating
     [minifigs_data.csv](https://github.com/rporta23/WBI/blob/main/data/minifigs_data.csv).
     It contains the links to each individual page of each minifig category on BrickLink.